-That’s why in times like these, it’s important to have competent leaders on whom companies can rely on to lead their teams.
+That’s why in times of uncertainty, it’s important to have competent leaders on whom companies can rely on to manage their teams.
 However, if you are in this role, and you feel like you are standing on the edge of a dark abyss, you’re not alone.
-In order to help you out, this article will provide some pointers, which you can use to brush up your skills.
-And even if you're not the one leading, but are in charge of finding someone who is a good fit for your company, then this list can also guide you by highlighting what some key leadership skills in management in times of crisis look like.

 - Unreliable projections